myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 </div>
 <br/><br/>

-## 5. Sorting to Identify Best-Selling Category and Top Salesperson:
+## Step 5: Sorting to Identify Best-Selling Category and Top Salesperson

 - Click on any number in the "Sum of Total Sale" column that corresponds to a "product category."
 - Go to the "Data" tab, select Sort & Filter, and choose the "Descending" feature.
 Ensure that the Summary description matches your intended results.
 It should read "Sort Product Category by Sum of Total Sale in descending order".
 Select OK.